Treatment for Digestive Disorders at Tampa General Hospital

 - Transoral incisionless fundoplication

 Tampa General Hospital’s Endoscopy Center offers surgical and non-surgical procedures to help patients seeking treatment for digestive disorders.
-We have a team that includes gastroenterologists, gastrointestinal surgeons, colorectal surgeons, and oncologic surgeons, and U.S. News & World Report has named TGH one of America's Best Hospitals 2019-20 for Gastroenterology & GI Surgery.
+We have a team that includes gastroenterologists, gastrointestinal surgeons, colorectal surgeons, and oncologic surgeons, and Tampa General Hospital is recognized by U.S. News & World Report as one of the nation's best hospitals and highest ranked in Florida for Gastroenterology & GI Surgery.
 Also, the TGH pancreatic, hepatic, and biliary cancer programs and the esophageal disorders program have received disease-specific certification from The Joint Commission.